Canadian Banks Approaching Bubble Territory

 Finally, there's the classic dividend argument.
 But when it comes to evaluating whether a dividend is attractive, we need to ask ourselves this question: attractive relative to what?

-Four years ago, when the 10 Year U.S. Treasury yield (i.e. the risk free return) was 1.50%, TD Bank's 4% dividend yield was extremely attractive.
+Four years ago, when the 10-Year U.S. Treasury yield (i.e., the risk-free return) was 1.50%, TD Bank's 4% dividend yield was extremely attractive.
 That's why I bought the shares.

-Now the U.S. 10 Year is at 2.38% and TD's dividend yield sits at 3.28%.
+Now the U.S. 10-Year is at 2.38% and TD's dividend yield sits at 3.28%.
 With at least two interest rate hikes penciled in for 2017, that dividend is looking less attractive by the day.

 When you factor in increased deficit spending in Canada and the U.S., an inflation rate of 3% could wipe out a dividend investor's real returns.
-And with Canadian credit markets already overtapped, why are Canadian banks still being valued at a premium to its U.S. counterparts?
+And with Canadian credit markets already overtapped, why are Canadian banks still being valued at a premium to their U.S. counterparts?

 Conclusion